The Hunger (1983)

 Let's end this on an upbeat note: John Cameron Mitchell's euphoric, unrated triumph is a pansexual five-borough celebration of getting freaky.
 Plenty of scenes to choose from here, but we like the one where sex therapist Sook-Yin Lee joins the orgy and finally finds her o-face.

 Unsurprisingly, when New Yorkers get between the sheets onscreen, the results are intense, neurotic and yappy.
 (Want transcendent happy sex?
 Try Paris or Hollywood.)
-Still, we cherish our homegrown sex scenes, painfully awkward though they may be.
+Still, we cherish our homegrown movie sex scenes, painfully awkward though they may be.
 Here are ten of the most essential NYC couplings.